amirali-shfz/HexiPro/README.md

-# Hexipro
+# HexiPro

 A fun and exciting way to experience the board game Risk!
 This multiplayer hexagonal board game is inspired by risk, play and see if you can take over the hexagonal world.
-Click here to play version one.
+[Click here to play version one](https://guarded-springs-60488.herokuapp.com/).

 ## Here are the rules: